olikraus/boolean_cube/README.md

 The "label" and "label0" JSON member will generate a JSON map in the output JSON.
  - "label" will output the content of several result flags.
- - "label0" will additionaly output the conent of slot 0.
+ - "label0" will additionally output the content of slot 0.

 ## JSON output file